mcsalgado/toys/README.md

 mostly dumb experiments and whatever

-everything here took me from a few minutes to a couple of hours to write
+each thing here took me from a few minutes to a couple of hours to write